(updated ) by

 ~/.config/nvim/after/lsp

-I suggest setting it in the after/ if you want to be sure it is setting your config and not overwritten by a default from a plugin.
+Try setting it in the after/ set your config and not overwritten by a default from a plugin.

-And then in our config file we put our config.
+And then in your config file you put your config.

 Enable the LSP to autostart